Hello!

 Research

-Investigating magma storage histories using melt inclusions
+Investigating magma sources, crustal storage, and degassing using melt inclusions

 Estimating magma storage timescales using diffusion in minerals

-To understand the timescales between eruptions and their potential triggers, I’m measuring compositional gradients in olivine phenocrysts.
-Through numerical models, I’m making estimates of how long it takes to generate these gradients.
-As these timescales are often associated with seismic and geodetic signals of unrest at volcanoes, these timescale calculations can provide beneficial information to government officials.
+To understand the timescales between eruptions and their triggers, I measured compositional gradients in olivine phenocrysts in a vatiety of eruptions at Nyiragongo and Nyamulagira.
+Through numerical models, I estimated the timescales it takes to generate these gradients.
+As these timescales are often associated with seismic and geodetic signals of unrest at volcanoes, these timescale calculations can contextualize the timescales associated with future eruptions.

 Apatite as a monitor of magma evolution